gprs1809/ZX_to_DAG_QAMP_fall_2022/README.md

 # ZX_to_DAG_QAMP_fall_2022
 Building a ZX-calculus transpiler pass for Qiskit Terra.
 This repository contains the codes for the pass as well as unittesting.
+The main codes are in the folder ZX_to_DAG.
+While testing, we found that the unitary matrices for the original circuit and the optimized circuit from pyZX are not the same for some cases.
+We raised this on the ZX-calculus discord server, followed by raising an issue on the pyZX repository (https://github.com/Quantomatic/pyzx/issues/102).
+We will be trying to resolve that issue in pyZX and further working on this transpiler pass.